 I’m all about eating patterns that are focused on whole foods, with lots of plants, and if this is what you need to transition to that type of lifestyle, then AWESOME.

-Also, if you really are suspecting that food is playing a role in any of your health issues, Whole30 is great to experiment with to figure out if you’re reacting poorly to something.
+Also, if you really are suspecting that food is playing a role in any of your health issues, Whole30 might be worth experimenting with to figure out if you’re reacting poorly to something.
 Just remember that some bodies need more than 30 days to adjust to a change.
 I know it can seem like forever, but think about how long you may have been eating a food that was causing a reaction.
 It can take just as long for your body to bounce back.
+Additionally, it’s important to note that you may need more than an elimination diet to figure out what’s causing a health ailment.
+In many cases, it’s important to seek guidance and support from a registered dietitian who can assess your food intake and make personalized nutrition recommendations.

 One of my goals as a dietitian is to stray people away from the “dieting” mindset.
 Unfortunately, many people go into Whole30 with a diet intention, in which case I do not recommend it.